“I do not know of any creative soul who does not dream of calm, cool, grass-growing days in which to work without interruption.”

 flinging open the gnarled, wooden door in the elegantly crumbling garden wall to reveal the French medieval city of Carcassonne.

 But it is achievable.
-I’ve been lucky enough to visit La Muse Writers’ And Artists’ Retreat in the mountains north of Carcassonne three times now.
+I’ve been lucky enough to visit La Muse Writers’ And Artists’ Retreat in the mountains north of Carcassonne four times now.
 It has been crucial in turning my book into something ready to present for submission.

 Pluses of La Muse